carlos-rian/pysqlx-engine/docs/user_guide/examples.md

 ---

-The methods ``.query*`` is used to execute a query that returns data, and ``.execute`` is used to execute a query that does not return data but only the number of rows affected.
+The methods ``.query*`` is used to execute a query that returns data, and ``.execute`` is used to run a query that does not return data but only the number of rows affected.

 Both methods have the same parameters: